frank200038/lowkey/lowkey-examples/Shop/README.md

 #### Local Commands
 1. `READ` - Returns the Shop model in a readable form.
 2. `OBJECTS` - Lists every object in the local session.
+3. `SHOWVIEW` - Present the view of the model in a readable form (With nodes conformed to the types specified in correspondent ViewPoint)
+   - User will be prompted to enter the name of the `View`

 #### Global Commands
 1. `CREATE [type] [name]` - Creates an instance with name `[name]` of the domain-specific type `[type]`.